Victor Valley Union High School District

 Victor Valley Union High School District (VVUHSD) is a school district in the Victor Valley of San Bernardino County, southern California.

-It serves grades 7-12 in the Victor Valley region of the Mojave Desert, including the towns of Victorville and Adelanto.
+It serves grades 7-12 in the Victor Valley region of the Mojave Desert, including much of Victorville and all of Adelanto.
+It also includes the census-designated places of Mountain View Acres, Silver Lakes (a.k.a.
+Helendale), and Spring Valley Lake.

-It operates eight schools.
-As of 2024 it has about 9,600 students and over 900 faculty members.
+It operates nine schools.
+As of 2024 it has about 10,641 students and over 900 faculty members.

 The Victor Valley Union High School District headquarters are in Victorville.

 Schools

 Comprehensive high schools (grades 9-12):